 Review this page for information about SNF enforcement discretion for administering COVID-19 vaccines during and after the PHE.
 The SNF enforcement discretion described on this page will end on June 30, 2023.

-CMS appreciates its long-standing partnership with immunizers, including pharmacies, to facilitate the efficient administration of vaccinations, particularly for vulnerable populations in long-term care facilities and other congregate care settings across America.
-Leveraging immunizers’ capabilities and expertise will play an important role in the Department’s ability to broadly distribute and administer COVID-19 vaccinations, including Medicare beneficiaries.
+CMS appreciates its long-standing partnership with immunizers, including pharmacies, to facilitate the efficient administration of vaccines, particularly for vulnerable populations in long-term care facilities and other congregate care settings across America.
+Leveraging immunizers’ capabilities and expertise has played an important role in the Department’s ability to broadly distribute and administer COVID-19 vaccines, including to people with Medicare.

-America is facing an unprecedented challenge.
-Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths is a top-priority.
-Unfortunately, many long-term care facilities may not have sufficient capacity to receive, store, and administer vaccines.
-And some long-term care facility residents cannot safely leave the facility to receive vaccinations.
+The COVID-19 PHE presented an unprecedented challenge.
+Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths has been a top-priority.
+Unfortunately, during the PHE, many long-term care facilities may not have had sufficient capacity to get, store, and administer vaccines.
+And some long-term care facility residents couldn’t safely leave the facility to get vaccinations.

 Administration and products for these vaccines may all be billed to Medicare.
-For example, if a SNF administers a flu vaccine and a COVID-19 vaccine shot to a Medicare patient, they may bill Medicare (or Medicare Advantage plans as appropriate) for the flu vaccine administration, flu vaccine product, and also the COVID-19 vaccine shot administration.
-Through the exercise of the discretion described above, CMS will also allow Medicare-enrolled immunizers to bill in such a manner.
+For example, if a SNF administers a flu vaccine and a COVID-19 vaccine shot to a Medicare patient, they may bill Medicare (or Medicare Advantage plans, as appropriate) for the flu vaccine administration, flu vaccine product, and also the COVID-19 vaccine shot administration.
+Through the exercise of the discretion described above, CMS has also allowed Medicare-enrolled immunizers to bill in such a manner.